Vulnerable Sector Checks

 A. The Toronto Police Service can only do these checks for those who live in Toronto.
 For those currently or recently living in other jurisdictions, enquire at the appropriate Police Service.

-Q. What happens in cases of non-compliance with requirement for a Police Check?
+Q. What happens in cases of non-compliance with requirement for a Vulnerable Sector Check?

-Q. Who has access to the information about the results of Police Checks?
+Q. Who has access to the information about the results of Vulnerable Sector or other Police Checks?

 A. The individuals who may have access to information about Police Checks are:

-Q. Are there legal limits on when a Police Check can be asked for?
+Q. Are there legal limits on when a Vulnerable Sector Check can be asked for?

 • the request is made by a person or organization responsible for the well-being of a child or